dart-lang/site-www/src/null-safety/faq.md

 can never be `null`, but it could be `null` in unsound null safety.
 So, to preserve behavior, the null check should remain.

-## I'm using `package:ffi` and get a failure with `Dart_CObject_kUnsupported` when I migrate.
-What happened?

-Lists sent via ffi can only be `List<dynamic>`, not `List<Object>` or `List<Object?>`.
-If you didn't change a list type explicitly in your migration, a type might still have changed because of changes to type inference that happen when you enable null safety.

-The fix is to explicitly create such lists as `List<dynamic>`.

 ## The `Iterable.firstWhere` method no longer accepts `orElse: () => null`.

 Import `package:collection` and use the extension method `firstWhereOrNull`